In this section:

 They'll also tell you the reasons for their decision.

-If the Tax Credit Office decides you have to pay the overpayment back, they'll start collecting it.
 If you're unhappy with their decision and you've got some new information, please write and tell them as soon as possible.

 The Tax Credit Office may also review your case if you feel that they have not taken into account previous information you gave them.
-However, they won't stop collecting back the overpayment whilst looking at this information.

 If you haven't got new information but you are still unhappy with their decision, you can talk to an organisation like Citizens Advice or Community Legal Advice.
 They'll help you consider your options.